-- 1. At the time of registration all adult patients will be asked if they have an Advance Directive. - All new or updated directives shall be scanned into the Electronic Health Record (EHR) by Health Information Management (HIM) or Registration and the original returned to the patient. - If the patient chooses not to execute an Advanced Directive, a notation will be made in the patient's electronic medical record. - If the patient notes existence of an advanced directive document located at sites other than the hospital, he/she will be asked by the Registration Dept. for copies to be delivered to the hospital's HIM Dept. located on the 1st floor. - 2.
-If the patient wishes to create or revise his/her Advance Directive, a referral will be made to Social Services. - 3.
-The "Patient Handbook" is offered to every patient.
-It contains information about GHCH policies concerning Advance Directives and the extent to which GHCH honors these directives.
-Patients will be informed that complaints concerning the Advance Directive requirements may be filed with the Department of Health. - 4.
-In Outpatient locations, a sign indicating that GHCH is a 911 facility and cannot honor a patient's advance directive is posted in a manner such that patients, as they check in, may read the sign. - 5.
-HIM shall maintain a comprehensive Advance Directive file which may be accessed by Unit Secretaries, Social Services, Nursing Directors, Supervisors and House Supervisors. - 6.
-When notified, HIM-scans copies of existing Advance Directive(s) on file in the patient medical record into the current in-patient EHR as soon as possible following patient registration and takes a hard copy to the floor.
-When the HIM Department is not staffed, the Nurse Supervisor will be responsible to retrieve the Medical record and transfer any Advance Directive(s) to the current patient chart. - 7.
-When a patient, family or surrogate present an advance directive to a staff member on the nursing unit, the staff member: - A Makes 2 copies of the advance directive, - B Places one copy on the patient chart and corrects the face sheet to indicate "copy provided" and places two (2) "Advance Directive" stickers on the face and spine of the patient chart. - C Sends second copy of the directive(s) to HIM and returns original to patient.
+- A. At the time of registration, all adult patients will be asked if they have an Advance Directive. - All new or updated directives shall be scanned into the electronic health record (EHR) by Health Information Management (HIM) or Registration, and the original returned to the patient. - If the patient chooses not to execute an Advanced Directive, a notation will be made in the patient's electronic health record.

+- If the patient notes existence of an advanced directive document located at sites other than the hospital, they will be asked by the Registration Dept. for copies to be delivered to the hospital's HIM Dept.. - B. If the patient wishes to create or revise their Advance Directive, a referral will be made to Social Services. - C. The "Patient Handbook" is offered to every patient.
+It contains information about HRH policies concerning Advance Directives and the extent to which HRH honors these directives.
+Patients will be informed that complaints concerning the Advance Directive requirements may be filed with the Department of Health. - D. In Outpatient locations, a sign indicating that HRH is a 911 facility and cannot honor a patient's advance directive is posted in a manner such that patients, as they check in, may read the sign. - E. HIM shall maintain a comprehensive Advance Directive file which may be accessed by Unit Secretaries, Social Services, Nursing Directors, Supervisors and House Supervisors. - F. When notified, HIM scans copies of existing Advance Directive(s) on file in the patient medical record into the current in-patient EHR, as soon as possible following patient registration, and takes a hard copy to the floor.
+When the HIM Department is not staffed, the Nurse Supervisor will be responsible to retrieve the medical record and transfer any Advance Directive(s) to the current patient chart. - G. When a patient, family or surrogate present an advance directive to a staff member on the nursing unit, the staff member will: - 1.
+Make two (2) copies of the advance directive, - 2.
+Place one (1) copy on the patient chart, correct the face sheet to indicate "copy provided," and place two (2) "Advance Directive" stickers on the face and spine of the patient chart. - 3.
+Send second copy of the Directive(s) to HIM and return original to the patient.